Important: The tools mentioned in this article are no longer being actively maintained.

 If you're ready to leave your current CMS and move to Contentful – we’re happy to hear that.
 Excellent choice!

-But Contentful is rarely the first CMS our customers use.
+But Contentful is rarely the first content management tools our customers use.
 Certainly you have tons of content stored in your Wordpress or Drupal or whatever CMS you've been struggling with, and most likely you'd like to keep that content.
 Also, you wouldn't want to copy it manually, as this would take hours, many hours, many frustrating hours.
 So – we're here to help.

 See it happen